María Pérez (Spanish footballer): Barcelona

-She signed to the Barcelona femení B team in 2020, and first played in the Primera División with first team FC Barcelona Femení on 22 June 2021, just in time to see the team collect a continental treble.
+She signed to the Barcelona femení B team in 2020.
+She first played in the Primera División with first team FC Barcelona Femení on 22 June 2021, just in time to see the team collect a continental treble.
 Barcelona coach Lluís Cortés saw in her what he called the rare qualities of a true defensive midfielder, wanting to bring her in and develop her in the pivot role for the club.

 She scored a goal for Barcelona in the 2021–22 pre-season, getting call-ups throughout this season and playing in eight matches in all competitions for the first team.
 For the 2022–23 season, she captained the B team.
 She got her first start with the first team in November 2022, playing all 90 minutes.
 In January 2022 she started as a centre-back in their Copa de la Reina match against Osasuna, which Barcelona won 9–0 but was given as a technical win in favour of Osasuna.

 Having appeared for both Barcelona and the B team in the 2022–23 league season, Pérez won both leagues (the Primera División and Primera Federación respectively) on the same day, 30 April 2023, both with matches to spare.
 She also won the Supercopa de España and UEFA Women's Champions League with the first team in 2022–23; she had spent most of the season training with the first team, and when her B team contract expired in June 2023 she renewed with a permanent first team contract.

 With both Pérez and Barcelona wanting her to have more top-flight playing experience, she was sent on a closed one-year loan to Sevilla ahead of the 2023–24 season.
 The same loan move had previously been completed by Barcelona teammates Clàudia Pina and Cata Coll, with success.

 London City Lionesses

 On 14 June 2024, Pérez signed with London City Lionesses on a two-year deal for an undisclosed fee.
+On 10 June 2026, It was announced that Pérez had signed a new contract until the summer of 2028.
+Having made 10 WSL appearances for London City in 2025–26, the Lionesses inaugural season in the top tier of the Women's Super League.
+The Spanish midfielder said: "I'm so happy to be extending my contract.
+I feel settled at the club, in the country and the league and it was an easy decision."